Dalal-T/smart-methods-training/README.md

 # smart-methods-training
-All project files related to smart methods training
+All my project files  wich is related to smart methods training